 Used to map the carbon footprint of our businesses.
 Key value chains are product groupings with similar footprint characteristics, which are representative of the majority of total business revenue/production.

 Lifecycle assessments are the basis of our value chain sustainability programs.
 Eco-efficiency analysis (EEA) is our standard assessment method.

-Loss of containment
+Loss of primary containment

-Lost time injury (LTI) rate
+Lost time injury rate (LTIR)

 We use operational cash flow to monitor cash generation.
 It is defined as operating income excluding depreciation and amortization, adjusted for the change in operating working capital and capital expenditures.

 Operating income is defined in accordance with IFRS and includes the identified items to the extent these relate to lines included in operating income.